jorosun/MarsRover/README.md

-# TypeScript project with Tests

-This repository can be used as a template for creating a TypeScript project using Jest for testing.
+# Mars Rover Kata

+This repository is the code I wrote for he Mars Rover Kata

+## Introduction

 ## Instructions